Package Leaflet: Information for the User

 Starting the first package

 Take the first tablet on the first day of your menstruation.
 This is the first day of your cycle – the day when bleeding starts.
-Take a tablet marked for that day of the week (for example, if your period starts on Tuesday, take the tablet marked as Tuesday in the blister pack).
+Take a tablet marked for that day of the week (for example, if your period starts on a Tuesday, take the tablet marked as Tuesday on the blister pack).
 Follow the direction of the arrow and continue taking one tablet every day until the blister pack is empty.

-Switching to Bemasive from another combined hormonal contraceptive
+Switching to Bemasive from another hormonal contraceptive

 If you are unsure or have more doubts, consult your doctor or pharmacist.